vsoum/vsoum.github.io/_posts/2024-07-27-immutable-arraylist.md

    predictable as the frequent problem with Collections.unmodifiableList is that typically a java.util.List is returned and cannot be distinguished from a mutable list.

+### What is the subtle issue with Java 9+ List.of method and Guava ImmutableList

+When working with Java 9+ and using the `List.of` method to create an immutable list or using Guava's ImmutableList, it is important to note that:

+1. In the first case the List.of method returns a `java.util.List` which is not distinguishable in the application code from any other typically mutable implementation of the List interface.
+This may result in accidental `UnsupportedOperationException` being thrown at runtime.
+2. Guava's ImmutableList still is a subtype of `java.util.List` and has the same issues as the `List.of` method.

+This is a design issue with both Guava and JDK which they are treating immutable values wrongly and resulting in exceptions thrown at runtime which can be avoided by using a proper immutable list implementation.

 ## Implementation

 ```java